 Depending on where you live six months or two years will begin from the time your doctor performed a negligent act or from the time you discovered the injury.

-They will review the evidence and call in expert testimony, the panel will then decide if medical malpractice has occurred.
+The panel will then review the evidence and call in expert testimony.
+They will then decide if medical malpractice has occurred.
 The decision of the panel will not replace the medical lawsuit itself.

 The panel cannot award monetary compensation for damages.
 However, it is often a step that patients must go through before they bring their case against a doctor to court.